Games & Quizzes

 having specified appearance.
 To appear to be when you look at them; seem.

 rise in size, amount, or degree of something.
-Amount something grows by. become or make greater in size or degree.
+Amount something grows by.
+To make or become larger in size or amount.

 relating to graduate school education. person with undergraduate or first academic degree.
 To move up from a position to a higher, better one.